How to Grow Patio Tomatoes

 Tomato Pests & Diseases

-You can avoid most tomato diseases with proper care.
-Water when needed, make sure soil is well drained, and if you notice any bugs on the plant, pick or wash them off.
-If leaves who yellowing or spots, remove the diseased parts immediately.
+The easiest way to avoid most tomato diseases is with proper care.
+Water plants when needed, make sure soil is well drained, and if you notice any bugs on the plant, pick or wash them off.
+If leaves are yellowing or have spots, remove the diseased parts immediately.
 Avoid blight by watering with a narrow-spouted watering can and directing the water into the soil of the container rather than on the plant’s leaves.
 Use a balanced fertilizer like 10-10-10 to avoid overloading the plant with any specific mineral.
 Otherwise, Patio and Patio hybrids should be resistant to common tomato problems.
 Patio VF is the common disease-resistant variety available.

-If you’re not sure that’s what you have, check the nursery or seed catalog information for your plant.
+If you’re not sure that’s what you have, check garden centers or a nursery or seed catalog information for your plant.
 The letters VF behind the name mean it is resistant to verticillium and fusarium wilts, while VFN adds resistance to nematodes, and VFNT adds resistance to tobacco mosaic virus.
 These last two should not be a problem when container gardening.

 Want to learn more about Patio tomatoes?